AshridgeTechnologies/elemento/stories/Formula improvements Part 3.md

 - Data at app level
 - Live calculations at app level
 - User-defined functions at app level
-- If() has expressions transformed to functions so they are not evaluated unless needed
 - Only allow $item in List item and list predicate/transform expressions
 - Template vars in text content
 - Avoiding floating point errors
 - More argument checking at design time eg in Record Function
 - Full type checking!
 - Typed editors - popup properties editor forms based on the typof the function call or object
 - Find a way to ensure that fixed values are the correct types (esp booleans)
+- Click on a name in a formula to go to its definition